Making excuses may start innocently enough—kids don’t like consequences, and they make excuses to get out of them. It’s

 As the adults in charge of these teens, we did not get into all the reasons why they had misbehaved.
 And we didn’t discuss morality.
 Instead, we just handled the situation in a businesslike way.

-Here are nine tips to get your child to stop making excuses and take responsibility for himself or herself.
+Here are nine tips to get your child to stop making excuses and take responsibility for themselves.

-One of the best things you can do is catch your child when he’s blaming someone—or something—for his actions, and then call her out.
+One of the best things you can do is catch your child when they’re blaming someone—or something—for their actions and then call them out.
 You can say:

 “It sounds like you’re blaming your friend for the fact that you came home past curfew without calling me.”

-Turn it around and let your child know that no matter what, in your eyes, she is accountable for her choices and behavior.
+Turn it around and let your child know that no matter what, in your eyes, they’re accountable for their choices and behavior.

 Focus on the behavior and not the fact that your child made an excuse.
 Identify the problematic behavior.
 Is it that your son hits his siblings?
 Or that your daughter didn’t do her homework?

 Once you identify the behavior, you can name it and then get your child to look at it.
 Be clear about what you saw and what happened.

-Don’t let her get away with changing the subject because, if you do, she won’t accept responsibility for her behavior.
+Don’t let them get away with changing the subject because, if you do, they won’t accept responsibility for their behavior.

 Keep the conversation simple.
-Name the behavior that is the problem, name the bad choice he made, and then talk with him about what a better choice would look like.
+Name the behavior that is the problem, name the bad choice, and then talk with them about what a better choice would look like.

 Don’t make the conversation about morality.
 If you do, you are likely to lose your child in your words.
 And you’ll lose the focus on where it should be—the behavior.